Yangpachen monastery is locate at 85 kms north from Lhasa, near very popular Yangpachen Hot spring.

-Near the Yangpachen monastery, there is a Yangpachen Goe themal station with a hot spring. it a very good idea to start you day early and stop for hot spring bath for an hour two. the hot spring is said to be have a medicinal value and can treat patient with joint problems.
+Near the Yangpachen monastery, there is a Yangpachen Goe-themal station with a hot spring.
+It is a very good idea to start you day early and visit the hot spring bath.
+The hot spring is said to be have a medicinal value and can treat patient with joint problems.

 Here are List of attraction near by the monastery

 - Tashi Lhunpo Monastery བཀྲ་ཤིས་ལྷུན་པོ་།